 We're excited that you've decided to join the Master of Science in Business program, and welcome to the Class of 2022!
 We've outlined a general timeline and useful resources for you below.

-Spring - Onboarding meetings with our Busch School Career Development team for students who have deposited and enrolled in the program.
-Meetings will take place throughout the spring and summer.
+Now - Onboarding meetings with our Busch School Career Development team for students who have deposited and enrolled in the program.
+Meetings will take place throughout the summer.
 Schedule your meeting here.

 Early June (rolling) - The Office of Financial Aid releases FAFSA decisions.
 See below to apply for FAFSA and Grad PLUS Loan.

 Mid-July - Class registration and pre-class assignments are emailed to students.

 Week of August 23-27 - Tentative MSB Orientation.
 Official dates will be announced later in the year.

 August 30 - First day of classes.

 Program FAQsIs this a good time to do the MSB program?There is probably no better time to earn your graduate degree in business:

 How will the program adapt to the current environment?First of all, let's remind ourselves of our three primary objectives: